Dean Norris On Playing Good In 'Breaking Bad'

 With each season of AMC's Breaking Bad, Dean Norris' character, DEA agent Hank Schrader, has evolved from a knuckleheaded jock into a complex, sympathetic and even heroic counterpoint to the show's anti-hero, high-school chemistry teacher turned meth cook Walter White.
 And to further complicate matters, Schrader and White (played by Bryan Cranston) are brothers-in-law.

-What Norris' character has yet to find out is that White is Heisenberg, the shadowy chemist at the heart of the drug ring that Schrader is obsessed with uncovering.
-No one outside the show, critics included, knows what's in store, but one thing's for certain: Schrader and White are on a collision course.
+White is also Heisenberg, the shadowy chemist at the heart of the drug ring that Schrader is obsessed with uncovering.

 Norris tells Fresh Air's Terry Gross that his character "has known Walter White for a long time, and he's only known him to be this kind of ineffectual, milquetoast kind of guy ... so the concept of seeing him or even possibly imagining him as some sort of meth cook and a man who could function in that environment is just beyond ridiculous."

-As audiences wait to see if Schrader will find out the truth about his brother-in-law, Norris says that when it comes to playing the role of the DEA agent, it was important to him and to show creator Vince Gilligan "that we don't make him look stupid.
-He's a good cop, he just hasn't put the pieces together yet."

-The AMC series Breaking Bad has garnered three Emmy nominations for Outstanding Drama Series and has won six Emmy Awards.
-The show is currently in its fifth and final season.
+The AMC series Breaking Bad has garnered four Emmy nominations — including one for 2013 — for Outstanding Drama Series and has won six Emmy Awards.
+The show is currently in its fifth and final season, which has been split into two halves.
+The first half finished up Sept.
+12, 2012, and the second half is set to begin August 11.

 Interview Highlights